Agency Operations 101: Achieve Operational Excellence

 Although the categorization of agencies can vary, we can identify the following five main types depending on the services they provide, the types of projects they deliver, and the talent they hire:

-• Consulting agencies: Consulting agencies offer professional advice, guidance, and solutions to businesses that can be part of a variety of industries, including finance, engineering, architecture, healthcare, advertising, etc. Consulting agencies usually specialize in one industry or subset of an industry and provide experts in the field who can understand and solve the specific needs of their clients.
+• Consulting agencies: They offer professional advice, guidance, and solutions to businesses that can be part of a variety of industries, including finance, engineering, architecture, healthcare, advertising, etc. Consulting agencies usually specialize in one industry or subset of an industry and provide experts in the field who can understand and solve the specific needs of their clients and use consulting software to manage all aspects of their work.

 • Public relations agencies: Public relations agencies help the client shape public perception of their companies.
 PR agencies employ various tactics in order to enhance public awareness or improve perception, including reputation management, damage mitigation, promotional activities, engagement with the community or other corporations, and much more.